kawaicheung/book-on-naming-things/manuscript/Part_Introduction.md

 * Recipe / Rules
 * Consistency -- All names should have this form... --- rather it's about creating more readability (use these and APPLY them consistently)

+## Coding as writing

+In code, objects and methods create actions.
+Actions, when stitched together in a certain way, shape larger components.
+Components then become the building blocks for the entire application.

+Coding sounds an awful lot like writing, doesn't it?
+Nouns and verbs create sentences, sentences shape paragraphs, paragraphs build chapters, and so forth.

+This section approaches better naming by thinking about it in the way we'd think about writing good prose.
+Is the name of an object clear and unambiguous?
+While the individual words feel right, does the entire line read coherently?

+## DHH Rails 2014 keynote:

+Forensics, much more like reading literature than a 'hard science'.

+Discovering Laws of Programming -> "Law of Demeter" .
+Lull into belief that what we do is 'science'.

+PseudoScience.

+We are all insecure about parts of our codebases.

+TDD ->

+Engineering/Computer Science lens...makes 'laws' and 'rules' more important.

+Programming information systems...
+METRICS.
+BOOM.

+"Just because somethig is easy to measure doesnt mean its important"

+Science is clear objective truth.

+Software engineering is a hard-hat you wear occasionally.
+Performance testing for example.

+"Software writer"

+CLARITY OF THE CODEBASE ABOVE ALL ELSE.

+There's no one formula -- "I'll know it when i see it."
+"Develop an eye."

+Writing code is just a 'draft'.